samora/ng-launchpad/README.md

 ## Contributing

-A lot can be done to improve things, so feel free to [contact me](http://samora.me).
+A good starting point, but surely improvements can be made.
+Feel free to [contact me](http://www.samora.me).
-Feeling ambitious?
-Submit a pull request.
+Better still, submit a pull request.